Rupash2005/jmdkh/README.md

 - `INDEX_URL`: Refer to https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index. `Str`
 - `STATUS_LIMIT`: Limit the no. of tasks shown in status message with buttons. **NOTE**: Recommended limit is `4` tasks. `Str`
 - `STOP_DUPLICATE`: Bot will check file in Drive, if it is present in Drive, downloading or cloning will be stopped. (**NOTE**: File will be checked using filename not file hash, so this feature is not perfect yet).
 Default is `False`. `Bool`
-- `CMD_SUFFIX`: commands index number.
+- `CMD_PERFIX`: commands index number.
 This number will added at the end all commands. `Str`
 - `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent and Aria2c in seconds. `Str`
 - `EXTENSION_FILTER`: File extensions that won't upload/clone.
 Separate them by space. `Str`
 - `INCOMPLETE_TASK_NOTIFIER`: Get incomplete task messages after restart.
 Require database and superGroup.
 Default is `False`. `Bool`